How to Measure for Wallpaper

 - Calculator

-To find out how many wallpaper strips you'll need to cover your walls, begin by measuring the linear feet of your space:
+To find out how many wallpaper strips you'll need to cover your walls, begin by measuring the total area of wall space in the room.
+Jot down all of your measurements as you go for easy reference while you shop.

-- 3. Measure the height of your walls.
-If your walls have different heights (e.g., if you have a vaulted ceiling or a sunken living room), measure to the highest point.
+Get out your step ladder and measure the height of each wall from baseboard to crown molding.
+If your walls have different heights (e.g., if you have a vaulted ceiling or a sunken living room), measure to the highest point at which the wall meets the ceiling.

 Sample Room Measurements: